tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/白皮书/性能白皮书_intl_en.md

 - `--max-time=1800` indicates the execution time of this test.
 - `--max-requests=0` indicates that no limit is imposed on the total number of requests and the test is executed according to `max-time`.
 - `--percentile=99` indicates the sampling rate.
 Here, 99 means discarding 1% long requests of all the requests and taking the maximum value among the remaining 99% requests.
 The default value is 95%.
-- `--oltp-point-selects=4` indicates that the number of Select operations in the SQL testing command in the OLTP script is 4.
+- `--oltp-point-selects=4` indicates that the number of SELECT operations in the SQL testing command in the OLTP script is 4.
 The default value is 1.

 ### 5. Scenario model
-All test cases in this document adopt the scenario script `our_oltp.lua` which is modified to run four Select operations and one Update operation (index column) with the read/write ratio at 4:1.
+All test cases in this document adopt the `lua` script of Sysbench which was modified to run four SELECT operations and one UPDATE operation (index column) with the read/write ratio at 4:1.
 For the maximum configuration, the parameter tuning model is added to the data scenario.
 For the test results, please see [Test Results](#document_test_result) below.

 <span id="cscs"></span>